MysteryPancake/Blender-Fun/README.md

 ## [Caustics (old)](caustics.blend)
 [Inspired by Evan Wallace](https://medium.com/@evanwallace/rendering-realtime-caustics-in-webgl-2a99a29a0b2c), I made caustics by distorting a mesh based on refraction.

 **This is the old version (using a physical light surface).
-This version doesn't stick to walls, and isn't very useful.**
+It doesn't stick to walls, and isn't very useful.**

 [<img src="images/causticanim.gif?raw=true" width="480" alt="Caustics demo">](caustics.blend)